-3. The Law
+The Law

-- 21. Health and safety legislation relevant to the management of Civils assets includes the following: - Health and Safety at Work etc. Act 1974 - Management of Health and Safety at Work Regulations 1999 - Construction (Design and Management) Regulations 2015

-- Railways and Other Guided Transport Systems (Safety) Regulations 2006 (for mainline railway undertakings) - These pieces of legislation place duties on duty-holders to reduce risks to their 22. employees, other workers, passengers and members of the public, so far as is reasonably practicable.
+- 20. Health and safety legislation relevant to the management of Civils assets includes the following: - Health and Safety at Work etc. Act 1974 - Management of Health and Safety at Work Regulations 1999 - Construction (Design and Management) Regulations 2015 - Railways and Other Guided Transport Systems (Safety) Regulations 2006 (for mainline railway undertakings) - 21.
+These place duties on duty-holders to reduce risks to their employees, other workers and members of the public, so far as is reasonably practicable.
 Risk assessment and management requirements also apply to the control of risks posed by Civils assets.
 The Construction (Design and Management) Regulations (CDM) impose duties on those constructing, repairing and maintaining any structure (which includes drainage and earthworks).

-Network Rail overview 4.
+Network Rail overview

-- Many railway structures on Network Rail infrastructure are from the Victorian era and 23. were built from materials whose quality was poorer and more variable than modern construction materials.
+- 22. Many railway structures on Network Rail infrastructure are from the Victorian era and were built from materials whose quality was poorer and more variable than modern construction materials.
 Most earthworks also date from when the railways were originally constructed.
 At that time, geotechnical knowledge was largely empirical and earthworks are frequently over steep in their design.
 However, earthworks and other structures can still continue to provide a suitable degree of safety integrity and performance provided they are subject to effective management arrangements.
-The main measures for ensuring adequate risk control are: - robust asset management policies and processes that deliver best practice in the management of Civils assets; and - Implementation of a robust inspection, maintenance (including preventative maintenance), refurbishment and renewal regime that is based on adequate knowledge of the type of structure and its behaviour, condition and capability. - Safety of Civils assets is largely managed by Network Rail through a suite of Asset 24.
-Policies and related engineering standards, which lay down the asset management principles described above.
+The main measures for ensuring adequate risk control are: - robust asset management policies and processes that deliver best practice in the management of Civils assets; and - Implementation of a robust inspection and maintenance (including preventative maintenance) regime that is based on adequate knowledge of the type of structure and its behaviour, condition and capability. - 23.
+Safety of Civils assets is largely managed by Network Rail through a suite of Asset Policies and related engineering standards, which lay down the asset management principles described in paragraph 20.
 Additional standards detail the actions to be taken in the event of adverse or extreme weather, which can negatively affect the performance of Civils assets.
 Compliance with these standards presents a challenge to Network Rail as a devolved organisation.
-The central Technical Authority seeks to support and guide Regions to achieve requirements, but ensuring effective implementation is the responsibility of individual Regions. - 25.
-Improving the resilience of civils assets on the railway has become increasingly important, given the impact of climate change on weather conditions (see appendix one for more details.)
-In recent years, Regions have developed Weather Resilience and Climate Change Adaptation (WRCCA) action plans aimed at reducing the impact of extreme weather.
-Effective implementation of these plans is critical if they are to have a significant practical impact. - ORR inspections over a number of years have found varied, inconsistent degrees of 26. compliance with relevant policies and standards across the network.
+The central 'technical authority' seeks to support and guide Routes to achieve requirements, but ensuring effective implementation is the responsibility of individual Routes. - 24.
+ORR inspections have found varied, inconsistent degrees of compliance across the network.
 We also find correspondingly variable levels of management maturity, as measured by our use of the Risk Management Maturity Model (RM3).
 Network Rail must focus on ensuring consistently effective, reliable implementation of asset management requirements and on being able to demonstrate that by meaningful assurance.
+Despite the challenges of frequent changes to renewals plans and funding available we have found strong, innovative leadership at the centre of Network Rail - whose vision deserves to be realised.